Darkblizzard21/SquaredCode/README.md

 ## Footnote(s)

-[1] with some adjustment to keep it working
+[1] With some adjustment to keep it working